rbasniak/ngx-rbk-utils/README.md

 #### DatabaseActions

-* `Clear`: cleans the `DatabaseStore`, using the callbacks specified in the config file.

-> This actions is automatically called when the `ApplicationActions.Logout` action is dispatched
+* `Clear`: cleans the `DatabaseStore`, using the callbacks specified in the config file (this action is automatically called when the `ApplicationActions.Logout` action is dispatched).

+* `Restore`: re-emits the entire database store, in its current state, to force UI updates.
+This action can be manually dispatched but it's automatically dispatched everytime an http request returns a code different than 200.
+This behavior can be overrided for each individual request using the `restoreStateOnError` property in the `httpBehaviors` section of the config file.

 ---

 #### FeatureActions

-* `Clear`: cleans the `FeatureStore`, using the callbacks specified in the config file.
+* `Clear`: cleans the `FeatureStore`, using the callbacks specified in the config file. (this action is automatically called when the `ApplicationActions.Logout` action is dispatched).

+* `Restore`: re-emits the entire features store, in its current state, to force UI updates.
+This action can be manually dispatched but it's automatically dispatched everytime an http request returns a code different than 200.
+This behavior can be overrided for each individual request using the `restoreStateOnError` property in the `httpBehaviors` section of the config file.

+---

+#### GlobalActions

-> This actions is automatically called when the `ApplicationActions.Logout` action is dispatched
+* `Clear`: cleans the `GlobalStore`, using the default data (this action is automatically called when the `ApplicationActions.Logout` action is dispatched).

+* `Restore`: re-emits the entire global store, in its current state, to force UI updates.
+This action can be manually dispatched but it's automatically dispatched everytime an http request returns a code different than 200.
+This behavior can be overrided for each individual request using the `restoreStateOnError` property in the `httpBehaviors` section of the config file.

 ---